KROIA/QT_cmake_library_template/documentation/dependencies.md

     set(LIBRARY_NAME Logger)                   # <AUTO_REPLACED>
     ...
     ```
-    - **LIB_MACRO_NAME**: Macro name that is defined by the compiler to enable conde sections inside the library.
+    - **LIB_MACRO_NAME**: Macro name that is defined by the compiler to enable code sections inside the library.
 For example, enabeling the Logger integration if it available.<br>
     - **GIT_REPO**: Link to the repository of the dependency.
     - **GIT_TAG**: The name of the tag/branch you want to use.
 5. Save the file.